valaary/rsschool-cv/cv.md

 Hello, I'm Valeriia Gryzlova
 I want to help people realize their creative ideas.
 I use a creative approach to problem solve.
 I have good soft and hard skills, am an excellent team worker and very willing to learn and develop new skills.
+> If you have a project I can Help with, please get in touch

 ## Skills and Proficiency:
 * HTML5, CSS